RPI-WCL/pilots/README.md

   ~~~
   pilots.jar will be created under the `$PILOTS_HOME/lib` directory.

-* **Configuring the CLASSPATH environment variable**

-  When using the PILOTS libraries, be sure that your java CLASSPATH includes the three .jar files found in `$PILOTS_HOME/lib` (i.e., jfreechar-1.0.14.jar, jcommon-1.0.17.jar, and pilots.jar).
-  We have provided an example of setting the CLASSPATH along with some recommended aliases in the `$PILOTS_HOME/setenv` script.
-To use it, run
+* **Configure aliases**

+  In order to make sure that aliases for the PLC and PLCSIM compiler commands are correctly figured as well as the definition of $PILOTS_HOME, make sure that you are in the [*root directory*](https://github.com/RPI-WCL/pilots) of the project and then use the following command:

   ~~~
-  $ source setenv
+  source setenv
   ~~~

 * **(Optional) Predictive Function setup**